stpettersens/Gaudi/README.md

 (e.g. `:erase` instead of `rm` on Unix-likes or `del` on Windows); but differs in that:

-- Its build files are based on a JSON format rather than an XML format.
+- Its build files are based on a [JSON](http://www.json.org) format rather than an XML format.

 - It is *not* tailored to offer advanced features for a particular programming language, unlike Ant which is highly specialised for Java development.

 Inspiration
 -----------
-Gaudi's implementation has been inspired by both Ant (command agnosticism) and Make (task notation).
+Gaudi's implementation has been inspired by both Ant (command agnosticism) and [GNU Make](http://www.gnu.org/software/make) (task notation).

 Status
 ------